Donferg0/TriviaGame/README.md

 ### Test your knowledge with some brain breaking questions about the start of the National Basketball Association.

-### Test the game here https://github.com/Donferg0/TriviaGame.git
+### Test the game here: https://donferg0.github.io/TriviaGame/